hancube/sung-merge-json/README.md

 ## Overview
-Sung-Merge-JSON merges two JSONs deeply inside the object
+Sung-Merge-JSON merges two JSONs deeply inside the object.
+It will merge each item in the array with first default object of the array in the second paramenter.

 ## Specs
 * It merges two JSONs in multiple depth levels of the Object